Preserve a unique natural landscape by help us create an artist community village !

 12 cabins and garden sheds in the woods minutes from Leipers Fork, each surrounded by 22 acres of hardwood forest.
 A conservation easement keeps biodiversity on the land.

-Assist the Center for Sustainable Stewardship in our efforts to preserve and protect a unique 980 acre parcel (the blue area in the picture above) that lies directly across the road from the 714 acre-CSS campus (yellow area) and privately owned protected natural space (blue dashed area and internal tan areas) - all nestled along a National Park (Nachez Trace Parkway).
-The green hatched areas represent area maintained by Timberlands Park (Williamson County Parks and Recreation).
+Assist the Center for Sustainable Stewardship in our efforts to preserve and protect a unique 980 acre parcel (the blue area in the picture above) that lies directly across the road from the 714 acre-CSS campus (yellow area) and privately owned protected natural space (blue dashed area and internal tan areas) - all nestled along the National Park, Natchez Trace Parkway.
+The green hatched areas represent areas/trails maintained by Timberlands Park (Williamson County Parks and Recreation).

-CSS is looking for a buyer with clean, green, positive intentions with which to partner.
+CSS is looking for neighbors with clean and green intentions with which to partner.
 HERE is the LISTING

 How can we come together to save this land from over-development, light/sound pollution, and grassland habitat destruction ?
 Portions of the land could be added to the existing 1200 acre Big East Fork Conservation Easement.
 Imagine the ways we can steward this land and be in community with it.

-Just eight miles from Franklin Square, seven from Leipers Fork, and 20 from Nashville, this parcel of land is the last large area of undeveloped natural land remaining so close to expanding population hubs.
+Just eight miles from Franklin Square, seven from Leipers Fork, and twenty from Nashville, this parcel of land is the last large undeveloped natural area remaining so close to expanding population hubs.
 Every day, residential developments threaten to encroach.
 Marked increase in land prices and the desirable location of the land presents an irresistible temptation to those who may see a return on investment only in dollars rather than in our community’s well-being.
 With room for several large living structures, the land could host various creative and agricultural workshops facilitated by a dedicated crew of permanent residents.
 Fifteen houses and over 100 short-term rental rooms currently exist in walking distance or a short ride away.
-Other residences and common amenities could be added on this new land.
+Other residences and environmentally friendly amenities could be added on this new land.

 Imagine With Us: